Tricklebyte/BlazorId_App/README.md

  ## Using Authentication and Authorization in the UI

 ### CascadingAuthenticationState Component
 Authentication in SignalR apps is established with the initial connection.
 The CascadingAuthenticationState component receives the authentication information upon intial connection and cascades this information to all descendant components.<br/><br/>

+### Authorize attribute
+Razor components support the use of Authorize attributes to trigger authorization checks on the component.<br/>
+Authorization results are cascaded down through all children of CascasdingAuthenticationState.<br/><br/>

+**Identity-App.razor**
+The Authorize attribute in the Identity-App component performs an Authorization check when a user attempts to access the component.<br/>
+It uses the same authorization policy as the API, **CanViewIdentity**, located in the shared project.

 ### AuthorizeRouteView component
 * Configured in App.razor